 Read this Patient Information leaflet carefully before you start receiving ELOXATIN.
 There may be new information.
 It will help you learn more about ELOXATIN.
 This leaflet does not take the place of talking to your doctor about your medical condition or your treatment.
 Ask your doctor about any questions you have.

 What is the most important information I should know about ELOXATIN?

-- Serious allergic reactions.
-ELOXATIN can cause serious allergic reactions, including allergic reactions that may cause death .
+ELOXATIN can cause serious allergic reactions, including allergic reactions that can lead to death.
 ELOXATIN is a platinum base medicine.
-Serious allergic reactions including death can occur in people who take Eloxatin and who have had previous allergic reactions to platinum medicines.
-Serious allergic reactions can happen within a few minutes of your infusion or any time during your treatment with ELOXATIN.
+Serious allergic reactions including death can happen in people who take ELOXATIN and who have had previous allergic reactions to platinum medicines.
+Serious allergic reactions can happen within a few minutes of your ELOXATIN infusion or any time during your treatment with ELOXATIN.

 Get emergency help right away if you: